hguerrero/demo2-dashboard/README.md

 # Demo 2 Dashboard

-This is the cloud traffic visualization for .
-Example showing and HTML page being updated via an AMQP subscription over WebSockets
+This is the cloud traffic visualization for demo 2 of the Red Hat Summit keynote.

 ## Quick-start